kk0829/go-sdk-template/CONTRIBUTING.md

-# Contributing to My SDK
+# Contributing to this

-Thank you for your interest in contributing to My SDK!
+Thank you for your interest in contributing to this lib!
 Here are some guidelines to help you get started.

 ## Reporting Issues

-If you encounter any issues or bugs with My SDK, please [submit an issue](https://github.com/%7Byour_username%7D/%7Byour_repository%7D/issues/new) on GitHub.
+If you encounter any issues or bugs with this lib, please [submit an issue](https://github.com/%7Byour_username%7D/%7Byour_repository%7D/issues/new) on GitHub.
 When submitting an issue, please include the following information:

 - A brief summary of the issue
 - Steps to reproduce the issue